 Our physicians are nationally-recognized experts in patient care.
 Our Division of Pulmonary Sciences and Critical Care

 is ranked among the best in the nation by U.S. News and World Report, with several other divisions also ac

 g.
 Through strong partnerships with University of Colorado Hospital, Denver Health, National Jewish Health and the Denver VA Medical Center, our physicians provide high quality, high-value care to a broad spectrum of patients.

 Our residency and fellowship programs cultivate the physician leaders of tomorrow, who will transform healthcare through outstanding patient care, cutting-edge biomedical discovery, innovative education programs, and optimization of systems and policy.

-Our home, the state-of-the art CU Anschutz Medical Campus, is the only campus in the nation built from the ground-up to bring research, education, and patient care together in one seamless, visionary collaboration.
+Our home, the state-of-the art CU Anschutz Medical Campus, is the first campus in the nation built from the ground-up to bring research, education, and patient care together in one seamless, visionary collaboration.
 Our location in a fast-growing city with an emphasis on biotechnology, our proximity to Colorado’s capitol and largest city, and Colorado’s rich entrepreneurial ecosystem are key assets that help our faculty, fellows and residents make in impact on the medicine of tomorrow.

-st getting started.
 I took the post of Department of Medicine Chair

 in 2011 because I believe that the department is positioned to take a leadership role in the evolution of medicine toward an era of more targeted, personalized patient care.
 This leap forward, which brings together molecular science and genetics, basic research and clinical practice, and the latest technologies for collecting and analyzing patient information, can only occur within a large academic medical center with fruitful collaboration and cross-pollination between our research, patient care and education missions.